-Fast forward 150 days.
-I FINALLY followed through on my plans to bring my newly beloved Guinness bread into my kitchen and home.
 The recipe is incredibly simple.
 Combine the oats, whole wheat and all-purpose flours, dark brown sugar, baking soda, baking powder and salt in a mixing bowl.
 In another bowl mix together the wet ingredients.
-This includes a bottle of Guinness, buttermilk, melted butter, and vanilla extract.
+This includes a bottle of Guinness, buttermilk, melted butter, and vanilla extract (PHOTO 1).

 Irish butter is arguably the best butter in the world.
 Definitely splurge both in cost and calories to get the good stuff.
-I top my toasted slices with a generous smear of Kerrygold and a couple spoonfuls of homemade plum jam.
-I have made this Guinness bread countless times since the first time, and it is constantly a family favorite.
-It’s so good, that I sometimes even enjoy it for dessert with jam on top.
-I’m not much of a Guinness drinker, but man this bread is good!
+I top my toasted slices with a generous smear of Kerrygold and a couple spoonfuls of jam.
+I have also found excellent quality (and reasonably priced) salted Irish butter at Aldi grocery stores.
+They sell their in house Countryside Creamery brand.

 Ways to use up leftover buttermilk!